 Nottingham City Transport (NCT) runs most bus services in Nottingham with over 300 bus routes in the Nottingham area.
 Trent Barton also operates local and regional buses in Nottingham as well as regional services to nearby towns and cities.

-Single tickets cost £2.20 (£1.40 for a short hop) and several good value travel passes are available that include a one-day bus pass (£4), which is good for one day of unlimited bus travel and the Robin Hood Day Ticket (£5), which is good for one day unlimited bus, tram and train travel in the Nottingham area.
+Single tickets cost £2.30 (£1.40 for a short hop) and several good value travel passes are available that include a one-day bus pass (£4.20), which is good for one day of unlimited bus travel and the Robin Hood Day Ticket (£5.10), which is good for one day of unlimited bus, tram and train travel in the Nottingham area.

 Nottingham Express Transit (NET) runs Nottingham’s trams.
 Trams depart from Station Street, near the train and bus stations, and stop at Lace Market, Old Market Square, Royal Centre and Nottingham Trent University in the city centre and run to park and ride car-parking areas in the suburbs.

-One-way tram fares cost £2.20.
-Other options include an all-day tram pass that costs £4 and the Robin Hood day ticket (£5) which also lets you travel on buses and trains in the Nottingham area.
+One-way tram fares cost £2.30 (£2 with a Mango Card or a Robin Hood Card).
+Other options include an all-day tram pass that costs £4 (£3.70 with a Mango Card) and the Robin Hood day ticket (£5.10) which also lets you travel on buses and trains in the Nottingham area.